shopware/docs/guides/hosting/performance/performance-tweaks.md

 ### Delayed invalidation

-A delay for the cache invalidation can be activated for systems with a high update frequency for the inventory (products, categories).
-Once the instruction to delete the cache entries for a specific product or category occurs, they are not deleted instantly but processed by a background task afterwards.
+A delay for cache invalidation can be activated for systems with a high update frequency for the inventory (products, categories).
+Once the instruction to delete the cache entries for a specific product or category occurs, they are not deleted instantly but processed by a background task later.
 Thus, if two processes invalidate the cache in quick succession, the timer for the invalidation of this cache entry will only reset.

 ```yaml
 # config/packages/prod/shopware.yaml